JaredReisinger/jaredreisinger.com/content/resume/index.md

 {{<resume-position
   "Senior Staff Architect/Engineer Lead, HBO Code Labs" "HBO (Home Box Office, Inc.)"
-  "2014–March, 2018">}}
+  "2014–March 2018">}}

-_**Background:**_ HBO offered video streaming services even before Netflix, but had a monolithic system that could not handle the demand imposed by _Game of Thrones_.
+_**Background:**_ HBO offered video streaming services even before Netflix but had a monolithic system that could not handle the demand imposed by _Game of Thrones_.
 I helped them navigate the process of migrating to more-scalable microservices and successfully weather the later seasons without service outages.

 Proposed and drove the implementation of a continuous integration/continuous delivery pipeline that vastly improved reliability and dropped turn-around time from roughly two weeks to less than one hour.